lunatech-labs/lunatech-beginner-quarkus-course/slides/02-getting-started.md

 Quarkus is built on top of Vert.x, so many Vert.x APIs and types are also available in Quarkus.

 For example, the `quarkus-routes` extension provides Vert.x annotations for creating HTTP endpoints.

+## Quarkus and ...

+Quarkus implements many APIs and supports a lot of frameworks.
+This is part of the Quarkus Philosophy.

+Note:
+* Explain to people that they can choose what they like
+* Explain that it's typically a good idea to *not fight quarkus*.
+Some of the libraries are quite opinionated.
+If you yourself are also quite opinionated, that might not match well.
+You can spend a ton of time reconfiguring a framework, for little benefit. _Going with the flow_ is useful.
+Luckily, you have a choice of libraries to use :)

 ## Automatic JSON serialization